名前¶

 equal

-equal tests whether two thread objects represent the same thread and returns true if they do.
+tests whether two thread objects represent the same thread and returns true if they do. - tid

 tid

-The tid method returns the tid of a thread.
+method returns the tid of a thread.
 The tid is a monotonically increasing integer assigned when a thread is created.
-The main thread of a program will have a tid of zero, while subsequent threads will have tids assigned starting with one.
+The main thread of a program will have a tid of zero, while subsequent threads will have tids assigned starting with one. - flags

 flags

-The flags method returns the flags for the thread.
+method returns the flags for the thread.
 This is the integer value corresponding to the internal flags for the thread, and the value may not be all that meaningful to you.
-(Not available with ithreads.)
+(Not available with ithreads.) - done

 done